Literary Devices You Need to Know While Pursuing Your Higher Education

 1. Allegory

-Allegories are stories that, to convey a deeper meaning, reflect something else entirely, such as a noteworthy historical event or ideology.
-Sometimes, the storylines are wholly made up and have a passing connection to the original work; at other times, the characters serve as fictitious representations of historical personalities from real life.
+Allegories are stories that convey a deeper meaning, and thus, reflect something else, such as a noteworthy historical event or ideology.
+Sometimes, the storylines are entirely made up and have a passing connection to the original work.
+At other times, the characters serve as fictitious representations of historical personalities from real life.

 2. Simile